vikramsomavaram/platform/README.md

 *   Supports Single-Store and Multi-Store / Multi-Vendor / Peer-to-Peer Marketplaces
 *   Everything Reactive, Real-Time and Blazing Fast!
 *   Headless Commerce framework, which allows different implementations of store-fronts, Admin UIs and client apps.
 It exposes rich GraphQL and WS APIs.
+*   Realtime Webhooks for event driven commerce and integration with other systems / applications.
 *   Mobile ordering App for customers to make On-Demand orders (iOS and Android using Flutter & Native technologies)
 *   Partner (Driver) Mobile App for deliveries by carriers, drivers or service providers (iOS and Android using Flutter & Native technologies)
 *   Customizing Shopping e-commerce Website for customers to make in-browser On-Demand purchases of food, goods or services